 From Stress to Inflammation and Major Depressive Disorder: A Social Signal Transduction Theory of Depression

-It is widely believed by many hair loss researchers that the thing that kills off your hair, in the end, is fibrosis of the hair follicles.
+It’s widely believed by many hair loss researchers that the thing that kills off your hair, in the end, is fibrosis of the hair follicles.

 This is basically scarring caused by inflammation in the hair follicles.
 The hair follicles become destroyed by inflammation and scarring, which prevents them from growing.

-The current model of AGA suggests that ‘micro inflammation’ in AGA might trigger apoptosis and perifollicular fibrosis which in turn causes hairs to miniaturize and shed.
+The current model of AGA suggests that ‘micro-inflammation’ in AGA might trigger apoptosis and perifollicular fibrosis which in turn causes hairs to miniaturize and shed.